What Is Order Picking? Methods & Solutions for eCommerce

 3 Factors To Examine When Selecting Order Picking Methods and Systems

-Before you land on a picking method, you must analyze your operation.
-The warehouse layout, inventory and order volume all shape how efficiently goods move from shelf to shipment.
+Before you land on a picking method, take a good look at your space.
+The warehouse layout and size all influence how efficiently goods can move from shelf to shipment.

 Type of Inventory

-For example, during the holiday season, when order volumes skyrocket, a warehouse utilizing batch picking could group all orders that contain common items into a single batch.
+For example, during the holiday rush, a warehouse using batch picking might group all orders with the same popular items into one batch, speeding up the entire process.

-3 Key Benefits of Choosing the Right Order Picking Method and System
+3 Key Benefits of Choosing the Right Order Picking Method and Software

 When your picking process is efficient, getting orders out the door fast and error-free becomes a whole lot easier.

-So, why does the right picking method and system matter?
+So, why does the right order picking software, method, or solution matter?

 Optimize Space Utilization